solana-foundation/developer-content/content/courses/onchain-development/intro-to-anchor.md

 - `Instructions`: These are the actions users and programs can trigger.
 Anchor simplifies instruction handling by automatically mapping the data to specific program logic.

-Regardless of the tools or framework you use, Solana's core concepts remain consistent.
-Anchor provides a higher-level abstraction that streamlines development.

 ## Lesson